zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 lang: en
 ---

-On the Web, We have seen significant benefits from including [micro frontends][micro-frontends], which breaks up frontend monoliths into many smaller, more manageable pieces, and makes many teams work simultaneously on a large and complex product.
+On the Web, We have seen significant benefits from including [micro frontends][micro-frontends], which break up frontend monoliths into many smaller, more manageable pieces, and make many teams work simultaneously on a large and complex product.
 But Micro frontends for mobile seem stuck these days.
 In this article, we will describe a comprehensive guide to bringing these benefits to native mobile apps, as well as cover some of the implementation options that are available for mobile.
 And finally, we will dive deep into a full example application to show the technique.

 <!-- more -->

-[Micro frontends][micro-frontends], aka MFEs, have continued to gain in popularity since they were marked as 'Adopt' in the Thoughtworks technology radar in 2019 [[1]][technology-radar-micro-frontends].
+[Micro frontends][micro-frontends], aka MFEs, have continued to gain in popularity since they were marked as 'Adopt' on the Thoughtworks technology radar in 2019 [[1]][technology-radar-micro-frontends].
 We've seen many projects use this architecture in the last few years, and the result turns out very well.
 So that for many of our colleagues this is becoming the sensible default pattern for building modern enterprise web applications.

 In the meantime, Micro frontends for mobile are not going well like the Web.
-It's brought in the Thoughtworks technology radar since 2020 but still stops at 'Trial' stage [[2]][technology-radar-micro-frontends-for-mobile].
+It's brought in the Thoughtworks technology radar since 2020 but still stops at the 'Trial' stage [[2]][technology-radar-micro-frontends-for-mobile].
 Many mobile developers continue to struggle with the monolithic codebase.
 Sadly, there's not much guide that outlines what the Micro frontends for mobile are and how to do it.

 Lately mobile has been becoming the first-class citizen for business requirement shipping.
 Some companies start with mobile apps directly instead of Web App, especially unicorn companies.
 And more and more corporations are paying more attention to the mobile platform, and the mobile team goes from a dozen people to scores of people, even hundreds.
 At the same time, declarative UI (SwiftUI, Jetpack compose) makes mobile development analogous to Web development.
 A lot of Web frontend technologies and solutions are crowding into mobile, Micro frontends are no exception.